English

 What is studied at KS4?

-The English Literature syllabus calls for detailed study of a Shakespeare play, a 19th Century novel, a 20th century novel or play and a poetry anthology.
-Current options for the set texts (chosen by each group’s teacher according to their specialisms) include Macbeth or Othello or The Merchant of Venice, and Pride and Prejudice or A Christmas Carol, and An Inspector Calls by J B Priestley.
+The exam board for GCSE English Language and Literature is Eduqas.
+The literature syllabus calls for detailed study of a Shakespeare play, a 19th Century novel, a 20th century novel or play and a set poetry anthology.
+The current set texts taught are A Christmas Carol by Charles Dickens, Anita and Me by Meera Syal, and a Shakespeare play chosen by each group’s teacher (such as Macbeth, Othello or The Merchant of Venice.)

 The English Language syllabus calls for students to be able to analyse and understand the genre, audience, purpose, style, tone, intention and effect in a range of fiction and non-fiction texts, and to further draw on this knowledge to produce their own creative work in fiction and non-fiction texts.
 Students learn how to develop their creative writing skills into engaging and meaningful short narratives, and they also learn how to write persuasive and effective non-fiction, including formal letters and emails, articles, speeches and reviews.